777arc/PySDR/content/pluto.rst

 Maia SDR and IQEngine
 **********************************

 Want to use your Pluto as a real-time spectrum analyzer on your PC or smartphone?
 The open-source `Maia SDR <https://maia-sdr.org/>`_ project provides a modified firmware image for the Pluto that runs an FFT on the Pluto's FPGA, and a web server on the Pluto's ARM CPU!
-This web interface is used to set the frequncy and other SDR parameters, and view the spectrogram in a waterfall-style display.
+This web interface is used to set the frequency and other SDR parameters, and view the spectrogram in a waterfall-style display.
 You can make recordings of the raw IQ samples up to 400MB in size, and download them to your computer/phone or view them in IQEngine.

 Install the latest Maia Pluto firmware by downloading the `latest release <https://github.com/maia-sdr/plutosdr-fw/releases/>`_, specifically the file named :code:`plutosdr-fw-maia-sdr-vX.Y.Z.zip`.
-Unzip and copy the :code:`pluto.frm` file onto your Pluto's mass storage device (it resembles a USB flash drive), then eject the pluto (don't unplug), this is the same process as upgrading the Pluto's firmware; it will blink for several minutes and then restart.
+Unzip and copy the :code:`pluto.frm` file onto your Pluto's mass storage device (it resembles a USB flash drive), then eject the Pluto (don't unplug), this is the same process as upgrading the Pluto's firmware; it will blink for several minutes and then restart.
 Lastly, SSH into the Pluto as we did in the "hack your Pluto" section, using :code:`ssh root@192.168.2.1` in a terminal, with default password :code:`analog`.
 Once SSHed in, you must run the following three commands one at a time:

 .. code-block:: bash